sjimhdez/radio-player-page/README.md

 ---

+## WordPress Blocks

+Two WordPress blocks let you surface schedule and radio show information inside regular WordPress content, using the Block Editor:

+- **Radio Schedule block** (`radplapag/schedule`) – Displays the complete weekly schedule for a selected radio station, with configurable day ordering and optional descriptions.
+- **Radio Shows List block** (`radplapag/programs-list`) – Displays all radio shows for a selected station, including featured images, descriptions, and broadcast times.

+Both blocks read live from the same radio station and radio show data used by the player pages, so there is nothing to keep in sync manually.

+---

 ## Built for Modern Web Performance

 The player is a self-contained application built with **React 19, TypeScript, and Vite**, ensuring a fast, accessible, and maintainable experience.
 It uses manifest-based asset loading for seamless updates.